 The intelligent investor will take advantage of the market by buying assets that are offered substantially below their intrinsic value, and selling assets that are bid above their intrinsic value.
 A tactical asset allocation allows the flexibility to take advantage of mis-priced assets.

 Is a Tactical Asset Allocation the Same as Market Timing?

 Short term market timing is a recipe for disaster.
 Many investors destroy their portfolios attempting to trade short term trends.
 There are several reasons for their lack of success.
 First, there is no magic formula for short term movements in the market that works for long periods of time.
 Secondly, investors inevitably let their emotional triggers (fear and greed) cause them to make mistakes.

-Long term market timing based on valuation is a proven winner.
+Long term market timing for the value investor is really valuation timing.
+We want to buy assets when they are out of favor because the price will be low.
 The value investor understands that buying assets with a margin of safety requires purchasing investments at a price below the fundamental or intrinsic value of the asset.

 If you buy a great asset for a price far above its real or intrinsic value you might wait decades to get your money back (i.e. INTC, MSFT, CSCO in 2000).
 These are outstanding companies who have produced earnings and grown dividends for many years.
 However if you bought these stocks near their peak price in 2000 you still have lost money thirteen years later!
 This is not because they weren’t great companies, it is because the investor paid a price that was too high.

 A tactical asset allocation allows an investor to reduce risk by avoiding assets that are overpriced.
 It also allows an investor to greatly increase returns by investing more heavily in quality assets that are trading at bargain prices.

 Valuation is the only reliable long term determinant of whether an investor can beat the market on a risk adjusted basis.
 You must be able to change your asset allocation at different valuation levels.